andrewjamestaylor/andrewjamestaylor.github.io/_pages/research_projects/disturbance_robust_control.md

               design that lead to performance limits and degradation in safety.
               My work has explored robust safety-critical control designs that balance the tradeoff between regulating safety degradation while achieving meaningful performance.
-This design has been realized on a full-scale automated semi-trailer truck."
+Designs from this work has been realized on a full-scale automated semi-trailer truck."

 feature_row_1:
   - image_path: assets/paper_materials/alan2021safe_controller_synthesis_with_tunable_input_to_state_safe_control_barrier_functions/issf_example.JPG